gamez-for-fun/fnf/README.md

 Friday Night Funkin' is a rhythm game.
 Built using HaxeFlixel for Ludum Dare 47.

 This took a me total of 2 days to import this into the repository because I forgot how to import folders, and some files were too big to import all at once.
+This is by far, the longest time I took to complete a project like this.

 # Credits and Special Thanks